Skip to Main Content

 What the Critical Divide Tells You

 Frog carries Michelin recognition at one star, and its guest reviews split in a way that is instructive.
 Advocates describe the experience in terms of consistent surprise and cumulative satisfaction across the full ten courses.
-Sceptics, meanwhile, point to value relative to the one-star peer set rather than any specific failure in execution.
+Sceptics, meanwhile, point to value relative to the one-star comparable set rather than any specific failure in execution.
 One detailed guest account cited the lobster and wagyu as individual highlights while questioning whether the overall experience justified pricing at the upper end of what a one-star typically commands in London.

 That critique is not unique to Frog.
-The pricing compression at the leading of London's tasting-menu tier, where one-star, two-star, and three-star operations now occupy overlapping price bands, is an industry-wide condition.
+The pricing compression at the top of London's tasting-menu tier, where one-star, two-star, and three-star operations now occupy overlapping price bands, is an industry-wide condition.
 At £199 per person for ten courses, Frog prices above several two-star operations in other cities and within range of some in London itself.
 Whether that represents value depends entirely on how the reader weights atmosphere, sustainability credentials, and the particular style of cooking against comparable rooms.

 For context, the price point is comparable with peers such as Heron in Leith and Upstairs by Tom Shepherd in Lichfield, both operating in the same modern British tasting-menu category, and both drawing similar assessments about the relationship between format ambition and star recognition.
 Frog occupies a parallel position in London's more competitive market.